lshift/diffa/index.md

 # Diffa

-Diffa is a real time tool that automatically establishes the differences between two arbitrary components.
+Diffa is a [open source][license] real time tool that automatically establishes the differences between two arbitrary components.
 A component can be any application in your infrastructure, irrespective of whether it's an in-house system or third party software.

 It is brings an overview of all disparities that often occur in a heterogeneous IT landscape.
 It frees you from having to implement a cross system comparison.
 Diffa comes with an intuitive user interface designed to give operations staff a clean yet up to the second view of where potential errors are occurring.